 Domestic victim status has been defined by the Human Rights Law as an individual who is a victim of an act which would constitute a family offense under N.Y.
 Family Court Act § 812.
 It is unlawful to discriminate against a domestic violence victim in hiring for a job, job advancement, requests for use of leave time, or other terms, conditions or privileges of employment.
 It is also unlawful for an employer to take an action in retaliation for filing a complaint of discrimination.

-On-campus inquiries or complaints regarding Title IX violations may be addressed to:
+On-campus inquiries or complaints regarding violations of the college’s sexual harassment policy or Title IX may be addressed to:

 Inquiries may also be directed to: